Orangutan Foundation International

 Orangutan Foundation International (OFI) has its headquarters in Los Angeles, California.
-Founded by Dr. Birutė Galdikas, one of three anthropologists (The Trimates) to study great apes under the guidance of Dr. Louis Leakey, OFI continues to rescue and rehabilitate orangutans, preparing them for release back into protected areas of the Indonesian rain forest.
+Founded by Dr. Biruté Galdikas, one of three anthropologists (The Trimates) to study great apes under the guidance of Dr. Louis Leakey, OFI continues to rescue and rehabilitate orangutans, preparing them for release back into protected areas of the Indonesian rain forest.
 In addition, OFI promotes the preservation of rain forest habitats.

 Originally called the Orangutan Research and Conservation Project, OFI was founded by Galdikas and former husband Rod Brindamour in 1986.
 The couple started the project to study the ecology and behavior of wild orangutans.
 The focus later turned towards conservation, protection, rehabilitation, and education of orangutans.
 The OFI's research facilities are located in the Indonesian owned part of Borneo, the third largest island in the world.
 Camp Leakey is where the research on orangutans is conducted and also where rehabilitated orangutans are released.

 In 2021, the charity received a 4-star "Give with confidence"-rating from Charity Navigator for its 10th consecutive year.
 Charity Navigator assesses non-profit organizations by rating their performances based on Financial Health and their Accountability and Transparency.
 The assessment found that the charity’s total revenue is $2,321,023 in 2019 while 87.3% percent of the organizations total expenses are spent on the programs and services it delivers.

 Mission

-The Orangutan Foundation International's mission is to:

-Support protection, conservation, and understanding about orangutans and their natural habitat while caring for orphaned orangutans and helping them make the transition back into the rain forest.
+The Orangutan Foundation International's stated mission is to support protection, conservation, and understanding about orangutans and their natural habitat while caring for orphaned orangutans and helping them make the transition back into the rain forest.
 The OFI also educates the public and the government about orangutans, rain forest, and the issues around conservation and protection of the apes and their environment.